Training for Individuals

 Trauma Informed Care in Ireland is a training and quality implementation programme for organisations committed to working in a trauma-informed way with all who use their services.
 Our vision is that all people who have survived trauma can access, and remain engaged with, services where they feel safe, supported and encouraged to heal and grow.
 We hope that individuals and communities traditionally most likely to disengage from services can stay engaged and feel safe, respected, empowered, trusted and welcomed.

 Trauma Informed Practice Training

 Training for individual staff and service providers is available throughout the year in a variety of locations.
-The training consists of one 3-hour online training with Dr Sharon Lambert followed by a full-day in-person training with a TIC practice expert.
+The training consists of one 3-hour online training including pre-recorded lectures from Dr. Sharon Lambert, followed by two half-day workshops (delivered through live online classes or in-person) with a TIC practice expert.
 You may be interested in this option if you wish to improve your personal practice, or would like to see what the training is like before investing for a whole team in training or the Champions model.
 Read on to learn what the training for individuals comprises of, and how you can book a place for yourself on one of our upcoming dates.

 - with attendance at training workshop